 - 1. The design must be completely 3D printed. - 2.
-The design can be 3d printed using any technology. - 3.
-The design must contain at least two legibly printed words. - 4.
-The design can contain 3D printed bodies that are glued together for the final part. - 5.
-Parts can be colored or painted. - 6.
-The printed design can have moving bodies. - 7.
-The design must be at least $3^{"} \times 3^{"} \times \frac{1}{4}^{"}$ - 8.
-3D Printed Design Students must create a design that: - Is original and designed by contestant - Prints all parts in less than 8 hours - Uses less than 5 cubic inches of model and/or support combined for all parts. - Students must submit files to be printed via State designated file share site no later than 11:59 PM on [Thursday, April 11th].
-Final prints will be delivered the day of the contest so that students can test, assemble/modify and be evaluated.
+The design must not contain any outside hardware (axles, screws, washers - 3.
+The design can be 3d printed using any technology. - 4.
+The design must contain a legibly printed team number/name - 5.
+The design can contain 3D printed bodies that are assembled after printing for the final part. - 6.
+The final design can use super glue for assembly, for a loss of points (see grading rubric) - 7.
+Parts must have printed wheels - 8.
+The design must contain at least 3 moving parts - 9.
+Wheels can not be larger than 3 inches in diameter - 10.
+The design must be powered only by a single rubber band - 11.
+The printed design must have moving bodies. - 12.
+The design must not exceed 6" x 4" x 4" - 13.3D Printed Design Students must create a design that: - Is original and designed by contestant - Print all parts in less than 12 hours total - Uses less than 5 cubic inches of model and/or support combined for all parts. - 14.
+Students must submit files to be printed via State designated file share site no later than 8 p.m. on Sunday, April 20, 2025.
+Final prints will be delivered on the day of the contest so that students can test, assemble/modify and be evaluated.